github/docs/data/reusables/support/submit-a-ticket.md

 {% ifversion ghec or ghes %}
    {% note %}

+   **Notes:**
-   **Note:** For Premium, Premium Plus, or Engineering Direct support, you need to choose an enterprise account with a {% data variables.contact.premium_support %} plan.
+   - For Premium, Premium Plus, or Engineering Direct support, you need to choose an enterprise account with a {% data variables.contact.premium_support %} plan.
 If you don't see an Enterprises section in the dropdown menu, you're not entitled to open support tickets on behalf of an enterprise account.
 For more information, see "[AUTOTITLE](/support/learning-about-github-support/about-github-support#about-support-entitlement)"
+   - To see a list of your enterprise accounts with a {% data variables.contact.premium_support %} plan, you must be signed into the {% data variables.contact.enterprise_portal %}.
+For more information, see "[AUTOTITLE](/support/contacting-github-support/getting-your-enterprise-started-with-the-github-support-portal)."

    {% endnote %}
 {% endif %}